 In order to help UST owners meet the financial responsibility requirements of Subtitle I of RCRA, the Louisiana Legislature enacted Act 1767 on July 15, 1988.
-Act 1767 established the Motor Fuels UST Trust Fund (hereinafter referred to as "the Trust Fund").
+Act 1767 established the Trust Fund.
 The Trust Fund was designed to reimburse costs incurred during the rehabilitation and remediation of affected soils, groundwater, and inland surface waters at eligible motor fuel contaminated UST sites, provided these costs are necessary and appropriate.
 It was initially financed through a per-tank fee of \$100, but the fee structure changed with the adoption of Act 1014 on July 26, 1990.
 At that time the fee structure changed from a per tank rate to a per gallon delivered rate.
 On June 16, 1995, Act 336 of the 1995 Regular Session of the Legislature passed.
 This act increased the fee from \$27.00 to \$72.00 for each delivery of 9,000 gallons of fuel (\$0.008 per gallon) delivered to a UST.
 This fee is collected by bulk operators and remitted to the Louisiana DEQ on a monthly basis.